 You should only respond to people who are willing to listen to you.
 If they aren’t willing to listen, then you’re only going to waste time and effort on someone who doesn’t understand what they’ve done wrong.

-In this situation, it’s best to leave them to it and they may realize at a later date.
-If they don’t, then they need to know that you’re not spineless and that you will stand up for yourself.
+In this situation, it’s best to leave them to it, and they may realize it at a later date.
+If they don’t, they need to know that you’re not spineless and will stand up for yourself.

 When someone projects on you, it’s important to remember that you’re not responsible for what happens.
-You didn’t create the situation and you shouldn’t be held accountable for it.
+You didn’t create the situation and shouldn’t be held accountable.

 It’s important to remain calm when dealing with someone who is doing this and remember that you’re going to feel fairly stressed.
 However, this will pass within a fairly short time.

 The best way to deal with someone who is projecting on you is to ignore them.
 Don’t engage them in conversation unless it’s necessary.

 If they continue to project on you, you can politely tell them you’d rather not discuss it.
 They aren’t thinking straight, so engaging them in conversation may make the ordeal worse for both of you.

 Remembering that you can’t control another person’s actions is also important.
 You can’t force them to stop projecting on you, and you can’t change their behavior.